glebkhamin/GPT-DocClassifier/README.md

 - *iterative-stratification*
 - *matplotlib*

-Additional Software
+### Additional Software

 For PDF conversions, LibreOffice is required.
-You can install it from the following link: LibreOffice Installation Guide.
+You can install it from the following link: https://www.libreoffice.org/get-help/install-howto/

 If you are using a Mac, you will need to add soffice to your PATH with the following terminal command:

-ruby
-Copy code
-export PATH=$PATH:/Applications/LibreOffice.app/Contents/MacOS
+**export PATH=$PATH:/Applications/LibreOffice.app/Contents/MacOS**

 Please note that slight code changes may be needed for non-Mac systems.

-Data Set-Up
+### Data Set-Up
-Organize your documents for chunking/tagging into a subdirectory named chunking_tests.
+Organise your documents for chunking/tagging into a subdirectory named *chunking_tests*.
 Training CSVs should be placed in a subdirectory called fine_tuning_data.

 Fine-Tuning
 In keys.py, replace the placeholder with your OpenAI API key.